genyrosk/genyrosk.github.io/content/posts/python-generators/index.md

 done
 ```

 But the Python way would be do it in a for loop.
-Why ?
+Why?
 Because in additionto calling `next` on the generator for you, Python `for` loops automatically check for the `StopIteration` exception for you and will exit the loop context as soon as this exception is raised.

 ```python